 Do you have any roles coming up in the near future?

 Nothing set in stone, so I’m still on the audition grind.
-However I’ve moved to Norway with my wife here this past January (she’s a full on Viking).
+However, I’ve moved to Norway with my wife here this past January (she’s a full-on Viking).
 New York City is exhausting and draining.
 My wife, Elise, was about to move back to Norway when we met.
-She had stayed in NYC for an additional four years for me, so that I could pursue my acting career.
+She had stayed in NYC for an additional four years for me so that I could pursue my acting career.
 I’ve had some success here and there but nothing really that I could sustain myself on, let alone a family.
 I want a family as does she.
 We want to be able to relax and enjoy our lives and not have to worry about working 50 – 60 hour weeks to live comfortably.
 I think that if I stayed in NYC and continued doing what I’m doing, I could be very successful in the next five years.
 Things have really picked up after this show aired.
-But I’ve come to realize that I value family more then my potential career.
+But I’ve come to realise that I value family more than my potential career.
 And if I was to stay here I think I would self destruct.
-Besides all that, there’s all of the benefits that the Norwegian government offers, its beautiful landscape, and my wife’s family being so supportive and welcoming.
-For us it’s a pretty easy choice between starting a family in NYC or Norway.
-In the meantime I self tape when something comes my way.
+Besides all that, there are all of the benefits that the Norwegian government offers, its beautiful landscape, and my wife’s family being so supportive and welcoming.
+For us, it’s a pretty easy choice between starting a family in NYC or Norway.
+In the meantime, I self-tape when something comes my way.
 So it’s possible something else may happen for me in the acting world, but it’s also possible this is it.
 Either way, it doesn’t matter much to me as I’m happy with where I am in my life.